kanhaagarwal3112-maker/Kanha_1stProject/README.md

 Password Strength Checker

-📋 Project Overview
+  Project Overview

-The Password Strength Checker is a GUI-based desktop application built with Python and Tkinter.
-It helps users verify if their passwords meet standard security criteria (length, uppercase, lowercase, numbers, and special characters) before using them.
+The Password Checker is a GUI-based desktop application built with Python and Tkinter.
+It helps users verify if their passwords meet standard security criteria (length, uppercase, lowercase, numbers, and special character) before using them.

-🚀 Features
+  Features

 Real-time Validation: Checks password against 5 security rules.